rusty-engineer/GSF-copilot-workshop/workshop-modules/03 Enhancing the Word Search game.md

 5. **Trigger Copilot Suggestions:**
    - Start writing code around your comments to trigger GitHub Copilot suggestions.
    - Experiment with different comments and prompts to guide Copilot effectively.
-6. **Review and Customize Suggestions:**
+6. **Review and Customise Suggestions:**
    - Review the code suggestions provided by Copilot and evaluate their relevance to your feature requirements.
-   - Customize and refine the generated code to align with your specific needs and design preferences.
+   - Customise and refine the generated code to align with your specific needs and design preferences.
 7. **Iterate and Refine:**
    - Iterate on the implementation based on user feedback and testing results.
    - Refine the feature to improve performance, usability, and overall user experience.